richardschoen/IbmiXmlserviceStd/README.md

 # IbmiXmlserviceStd
+There is a **SSH-enabled version of the library commercially available**.
+You can visit http://www.mobigogo.net or reach out via email to info@mobigogo.net for more info.
+Documentation can be reviewed here: http://mobigogo.net/files/docs/IbmiXmlserviceStdSsh

 IBM i C# and VB.Net XMLSERVICE Data Access Service Wrapper for .Net and .Net Core

 This class is used to interface with existing IBM i database, program calls, CL commands, service programs and